cemtz/nnip_tidycensus_demo/README.md

-# nnip_tidycensus_demo
+# Tidycensus Demo
-Demonstration of how to use tidycensus in R
+A few ways to use to pull ACS and PUMS data using Tidycensus.
+Always open to suggestions!
+Thanks for stopping by :)